D2R-Reimagined/wiki-content/Patch_Notes/testing.md

     - Adds 25-50 Weapon Cold Damage (was 15-45)

 #### Ring of Engagement
-- Base Item: rin
+- Base Item: Ring
 - Rarity: 7 (was 9)

 #### The Stone of Jordan
-- Base Item: rin
+- Base Item: Ring
 - Rarity: 2 (was 1)

 #### Thief of Dreams
-- Base Item: rin
+- Base Item: Ring
 - Rarity: 2 (was 5)
 - Properties:
   - Changed:
     - +50% Chance Items Roll Magic or Better (was +33-50%)

 #### Vampiric Regeneration
-- Base Item: rin
+- Base Item: Ring
 - Item Level: 1 (was 8)
 - Rarity: 5 (was 7)

 #### Wisp Projector
-- Base Item: rin
+- Base Item: Ring
 - Rarity: 5 (was 1)
 - Properties:
   - Added: